rticulate/import/README.md

 The `import` package provides a simple alternative to importing and is inspired in part by Python's `from some_module import some_function` syntax, and will solve the two issues raised above.
+It is also similar to `roxygen2`s `@importFrom package function1 function2` for packages.
+While `import` will also work for package development, it is meant for `R` scripts.

 # Installation and usage